s44sharma/DemoMavenProject_v1/README.md

 # DemoMavenProject_v1
-Demo Maven Project
-This project is to demo Selenium skills to recruiters.
+DemoMavenProject_v1 project is to demo Selenium skills to recruiters.